Ankit7016/Retail-Management-System/README.md

 ## Credits

 This project was developed by Ankit kaklotar and is distributed under the no license.
-Special thanks to [Acknowledgements] for their contributions and support.
+Special thanks to Prof Naveen kumar for their contributions and support.

-## License

-This project is licensed under the [OnlineRetailManagementSystem] License - see the [LICENSE](LICENSE) file for details.